SebastianElvis/english-research-lint/README.md

 Using active voice is more direct.

+Reasons to use active voice:

-- Active voice emphasizes author responsibility.
-For example,
+- **Active voice emphasizes author responsibility.**

   > No attempt **was made** to contact non-responders because they **were deemed** unimportant to the analysis.